 \subsubsection{Standardizing Fault Annotations using Morphological Operations}

 There exist significant differences between the thickness of fault annotations in \texttt{CRACKS}, \texttt{Thebe}, and \texttt{FaultSeg3D}.
+As shown in Fig.\ref{fig:all_patch_fault}, the manually delineated faults in \texttt{Thebe} and \texttt{CRACKS} are considerably thicker than the synthesized faults in \texttt{FaultSeg3D}.
+Such inconsistency can systematically bias model training and evaluation, especially under pixel-wise loss functions such as the Dice loss.
+In particular, Dice loss computes similarity between predicted and reference masks by balancing overlap against the number of positive pixels in each mask.
+Thicker annotations artificially increase the proportion of positive pixels, making the loss less sensitive to small spatial deviations and allowing models to achieve high scores without precisely localizing the fault centerline.
+Conversely, thinner annotations lead to a stronger penalization of misalignments, requiring sharper localization for similar Dice scores.

-We show three labeled patches of the same size from \texttt{Thebe}, \texttt{CRACKS}, and \texttt{FaultSeg3D} in Fig.~\ref{fig:all_patch_fault}.
-The faults manually delineated by interpreters in \texttt{Thebe} and \texttt{CRACKS} are thicker than the synthesized faults in \texttt{FaultSeg3D}.
-The inconsistent thickness of fault annotations often influences model optimization, which typically uses pixel-based loss functions.
-However, existing workflows neglect this fault annotation inconsistency \cite{an2023understanding, lin2022automatic, an2021deep, an2020overlap}.
-The synthesized faults in \texttt{FaultSeg3D} precisely delineate the thin fractures in the seismic volumes.
-We therefore standardize the fault thickness across datasets by processing the manually delineated faults in \texttt{Thebe} and \texttt{CRACKS} to have the same thickness of the faults in \texttt{FaultSeg3D}.
-Specifically, we apply a simple sequence of morphological operations: we first skeletonize the raw fault annotations and then apply dilation with a rank-3 structural element to uniformize fault thickness and close any small gaps, as shown in Fig.~\ref{fig:all_patch_faultMorphed}.
-This process is denoted by the Preprocess block in Fig.~\ref{fig:block_diagram}.
-We use standard Python libraries \verb|scikit-image| and \verb|scipy| for these morphological operations.
+Without standardization, these annotation thickness differences could confound cross-dataset comparisons in our benchmark: a model evaluated on thicker annotations may appear more accurate than one evaluated on thinner ones, even if their true localization capability differs.
+To mitigate this bias, we standardize fault thickness across datasets by processing the manually delineated faults in \texttt{Thebe} and \texttt{CRACKS} to match the thinner style of \texttt{FaultSeg3D}.
+Specifically, we skeletonize the raw annotations and then apply dilation with a rank-3 structural element to produce uniform thickness and close small gaps, as illustrated in Fig.\ref{fig:all_patch_faultMorphed}.
+This preprocessing, shown in the Preprocess block in Fig.\ref{fig:block_diagram}, is implemented with \verb|scikit-image| and \verb|scipy|.